 Office for Civil Rights

 John W. McCormack Post Office and Courthouse, Room 701

 Boston, Massachusetts 02109

 For additional information regarding procedural steps, contact the Office of Student Life.
-In all grievance cases, the dean of student care will advise the grievant of the procedural steps involved, advise the grievant of the various internal and external options available to him/her, assist in the definition of the charges made, and will seek a timely resolution.
+In all grievance cases, the dean of student life will advise the grievant of the procedural steps involved, advise the grievant of the various internal and external options available to him/her, assist in the definition of the charges made, and will seek a timely resolution.
 It is the responsibility of the grievant to meet all the conditions for filing a grievance.

 Prior to initiating the formal complaint procedure set down below, it is recommended the student make every attempt to resolve the issue in an informal manner.

-The Dean of Student Care upholds the rights of students to secure access and accommodations in accordance with Section 504 and protects students against discrimination under Title IX and the Age Act.
+The Dean of Student Life upholds the rights of students to secure access and accommodations in accordance with Section 504 and protects students against discrimination under Title IX and the Age Act.
 The College maintains a philosophy of student self-advocacy and the right to pursue a grievance through the formal grievance procedure.
 Should a student feel he/she has not been treated in a fair or professional manner with regard to access and accommodations or has been discriminated against under any of the bases listed in the first paragraph above, the student is encouraged to pursue the following procedure.